AktherHosen/Book-Vibe/README.md

 # Book Vibe

-## used package
+## Used package

-• react icon
+- react icon
-• react hot toast
+- react hot toast
-• react router dom
+- react router dom
-• tailwind CSS
+- tailwind CSS
-• daisyUI
+- daisyUI

+## Features

+- Dynamic routes for each book details
+- Add to read and wishlist to localStorage
+- Sorting features based on "Rating", "YearsOfPublishing", "TotalPages"
+- Dynamic BarChart based of pages of Read Books